SophistSolutions/Stroika/Samples/SSDPServer/ReadMe.txt

-SDPServer Shows how to user the Stroika UPnP framework to make a device/service advertised via SSDP (UPnP)
+SDPServer shows how to user the Stroika UPnP framework to make a device/service advertised via SSDP (UPnP)